-Students cannot record/transmit/distribute images of anyone without their permission.
+Students cannot record/transmit/distribute images, videos, or sound recordings of anyone without their permission.

 The Board assumes no responsibility for theft, loss, damage, or vandalism to ECDs brought onto its property, or the unauthorized use of such devices.
 Students and parents are strongly encouraged to take appropriate precautions, if students have ECDs in their possession, to make sure the devices are not left unattended or unsecured.